UNBCTF/UNBCTF.github.io/docs/blog/posts/training/linux-basics/linux-basics.md

 ### Permissions

-As mentioned in the [Users section](#users), all files and directories are owned by a user and a group.
+As mentioned in the [Users section](#users), all files and directories are owned by one user and one group.

-The user and group ownership can be seen when using `ls` with the `-l` parameter.
+You can see the user and group ownership when using `ls` with the `-l` parameter.

 ```
 $ ls -l /home